cavalen/aolab-azure/README.md

 ## DELETING THE LAB
-At the end of the Lab do not forget to delete the resources created to avoid unwanted charges You can delete the Lab running a provided Ansible Playbook Go to `./aolab-azure/deploy-lab` and run
+At the end of the Lab do not forget to delete the resources created to avoid unwanted charges

+You can delete the Lab by running a provided Ansible Playbook Go to `./aolab-azure/deploy-lab` and run:

 ```
 ansible_playbook 03_delete_lab_azure.yml